7 Things to Fix Around the House Before They Get Worse

 Unlike simpler plumbing issues, electrical breakdowns are best left to professionals.
 Even if it’s just replacing a switch, lack of basic electrical knowledge can lead to electrocution.

-While this may be hard to believe, in countries like Australia, anything above screwing a lightbulb is considered licensed electrical work, so homeowners there will rather call an established electrician in Sydney than risk a fine or voiding an insurance claim.
+While this may be hard to believe, in countries like Australia, anything above screwing a lightbulb is considered licensed electrical work, so homeowners there will rather call an established electrician in than risk a fine or voiding an insurance claim.
 If a light switch isn’t working or is causing a visible spark, for your own safety and the safety of your family, you should call someone to look into it.

 Stubborn sliding doors

-If opening and closing your patio door is taking too much effort, it’s probably debris clogged in the track and jamming the wheels.
+If opening and closing your patio sliding door is taking too much effort, it’s probably debris clogged in the track and jamming the wheels.
 Remove the door from the track.
 The removal process will vary, but it typically includes removing the screws at the top and bottom rails and pulling off the stile cover that keeps the door panels in place.
 Lift the door and move the bottom towards you to remove it from the track.
 Having another pair of hands would be of great help.
 Lay the door on the ground and inspect the wheels.
 If they are broken, you need a new set, and if not, clean them and the track with warm soapy water.
 Wipe everything dry and apply silicone lubricant, sliding the door back and forth a few times to spread it across the track.
 Although jerky door action is annoying enough, not tending to the problem can lead to a complete jam.

 Although a seasoned homeowner will be able to fix most of these issues using amateur tools and a bit of internet know-how, electrical and bigger plumbing breakdowns are best tackled by specialist technicians who can prevent the problem from escalating into a disaster.